 You may hear this if you attempt to handle the dog in a uncomfortable or unpleasant way.
 However, a similar cry can come from great happiness and joy.

 READ MORE: Shiba Inu – Bold, Spirited & Good Natured

 By far the most popular dog in Japan is Kabosu (Japanese: かぼす).
 Unsurprisingly, the most famous dog in Japan is also the most popular Japanese dog breed – the Shiba Inu.

 The picture above is perhaps the most famous picture of Kabosu.
-It’s featured in countless dog memes and jokes that gave birth to the name “doge.”
+It’s featured in countless dog memes and jokes that gave birth to the name, “doge.”
 The meme has traveled far, and there is even a meme cryptocurrency affectionately named Dogecoin.

 Kabosu was adopted by Atsuko Sato, a Japanese kindergarten teacher, when a puppy mill suddenly went out of business.
-She named the dog after a round Japanese fruit (Kabosu fruit) because of the Shiba’s similarly round face.
+She named the dog after a round Japanese fruit (Kabosu fruit) because of that Shiba’s similarly round face.